harsh-singh-rathore/Ubuntu-Themes/nvimConfigSteps.md

 ```
 mkdir ~/.config/nvim
 ```
+## TBH just copy nvim folder from .config and paste it in and also install plug
 + Create a init.vim file to store all the source files <br />
 ```
 touch ~/.config/nvim/init.vim